buschman-lab/ProjectTemplate/README.md

 ├── setup.py
 ├── README.md             <- The top-level README for the project.
 Should describe the project goals and
 |                            provide an overview of the contents.
 ├── STYLING.md            <- Maintaining a consistent style across the project is important.
-This document will include
+This document
-|                            details about the color scheme and style of the analysis (e.g, selecting a specific color
+|                            will include details about the color scheme and style of the analysis (e.g,
-|                             for a brain region).
+|                            selecting a specific color for a brain region).
 ├── LICENSE
 │
 │
 ├── background            <- Relevant papers and reviews.
 Summaries of the manuscripts and the findings.
 |
 ├── data                  <- All data should be clearly described.
-There are three different types of data, each stored in a
+There are three different types of
-|   |                        separate directory, as described below.
-It is not recommended to keep the data in the repository,
+|   |                        data, each stored in a separate directory, as described below.
+It is not
-|   |                        rather the folders should include:
+|   |                        recommended to keep the data in the repository, rather the folders should
+|   |                        include:
 |   |                            1) a description of where to find the data (including link)
 |   |                            2) a script for downloading the data from another source (e.g., cup)
 │   ├── raw               <- Immutable raw data.
-This likely includes behavioral data as well as neural data.
-This should never
+This likely includes behavioral data as well as neural
-|   |                        be edited directly.
+|   |                        data.
+This should never be edited.
 │   ├── processed         <- Datasets that were processed from `raw` folder.
-This is usually the data that will be analyzed.
+This is usually the data
+|   |                        that will be analyzed.
-│   └── interim           <- Small subset datasets that are used for steps along the analysis pipeline or to hold results in
+│   └── interim           <- Small subset datasets that are used for steps along the analysis pipeline
-|                            analyses (e.g., from notebooks).
+|                            or to hold results in analyses (e.g., from notebooks).
 │
 ├── methods               <- Catalog of the methods used to collect the data.
-This could include data dictionaries, manuals,
+This could include data
-|                            and all other explanatory materials needed to understand how the data was collected.
-In short, this
+|                            dictionaries, manuals, and all other explanatory materials needed to
+|                            understand how the data was collected.
+In short, this should be the basis
-|                            should be the basis for the methods section of the publication and so it will likely include details
+|                            for the methods section of the publication and so it will likely include
-|                            on the behavioral task, the method of data collection, etc.
+|                            details on the behavioral task, the method of data collection, etc.
 │
 ├── notebooks             <- Analysis notebooks.
 Define and maintain a naming convention.
-It is recommended to include some
+It is
-|                            form of version number and author in the filenames. e.g. `1.0-tjb-initial-data-exploration`.
-The
+|                            recommended to include some form of version number and author in the
+|                            filenames. e.g. `1.0-tjb-initial-data-exploration`.
+The naming convention
-|                            naming convention should be clearly described in the `README.md` file.
+|                            should be clearly described in the `README.md` file.
 │
 ├── source                <- Source code for analyses.
-These should be organized according to your project needs, but it is
+These should be organized according to your project
-|   |                        strongly suggested that you include scripts for loading the data from the `raw` folder and for
+|   |                        needs, but it is strongly suggested that you include scripts for loading the
-|   |                        creating the `processed` data files.
-Essentially, any time you use a function more than once it
+|   |                        data from the `raw` folder and for creating the `processed` data files.
+|   |                        Essentially, any time you use a function more than once it should _not_ be in
-|   |                        should _not_ be in a notebook but incorporated into a source file.
+|   |                        a notebook but incorporated into a source file.
 │   └── tests             <- Directory that contains tests for all of the source files.
 │
 ├── manuscript            <- Manuscript documents.
-If working locally, then should include all files (including drafts).
-If working
+If working locally, then should include all files
-|   |                        on the cloud (e.g., Google Docs or Overleaf), then provide a link to the file in README.md and
+|   |                        (including drafts).
+If working on the cloud (e.g., Google Docs or Overleaf),
+|   |                        then provide a link to the file in README.md and include the final versions
-|   |                        include the final versions when done.
+|   |                        when done.
-|   └── figures           <- Folder for the figures, as well as the data and scripts needed to generate the figures.
-All should
+|   └── figures           <- Folder for the figures, as well as the data and scripts needed to generate
-|                            be as compact as possible in order to facilitate sharing with others (e.g., when publishing).
+|                            the figures.
+All should be as compact as possible in order to facilitate
+|                            sharing with others (e.g., when publishing).
 │
 └── presentations         <- Presentation documents.
-Includes files (or links) to all presentations related to the project.
+Includes files (or links) to all presentations
+                             related to the project.
 This includes oral presentations (e.g., Powerpoint) as well as posters.
 ```

 This structure supports a workflow that ensures the project is organized and, thus, easy to navigate.
 This makes it easy to quickly find figures that you've generated in the past, integrate results across analyses, etc. It will also facilitate writing at the end of the project.